pybind/pybind11/README_smart_holder.rst

 =================================

 It depends.
-To a first approximation, for a stand-alone, new project, the progressive mode will be easiest to use.
-For larger projects or projects that integrate with third-party pybind11-based projects, the conservative mode may be more practical, at least initially, although it comes with the disadvantage of having to use the ``PYBIND11_SMART_HOLDER_TYPE_CASTERS`` macro.
+To a first approximation, for a stand-alone, new project, the Progressive mode will be easiest to use.
+For larger projects or projects that integrate with third-party pybind11-based projects, the Conservative mode may be more practical, at least initially, although it comes with the disadvantage of having to use the ``PYBIND11_SMART_HOLDER_TYPE_CASTERS`` macro.